adjust/adobe_air_sdk/README.md

 ## <a id="example-app"></a>Example app

-There is an example app inside the [`example` directory][example-app].
+There is an example app inside the [`example` directory](./example).
 You can use the example app to see how the Adjust SDK can be integrated.

 ## <a id="basic-integration"></a>Basic integration